On this page

 • "There was an error updating your profile.
 Please try again later."
 (Progressive profile enrollment)

-SAML assertion inline hook Okta process flow continues with the original SAML assertion returned.
+SAML assertion inline hook The Okta process flow continues with the original SAML assertion returned.

-Telephony inline hook Okta process to deliver the OTP continues and the OTP is sent using Okta's providers.
+Telephony inline hook The Okta process to deliver the OTP continues and the OTP is sent using the Okta providers.
+The failover mechanism that uses the Okta telephony providers is heavily rate-limited.

-Token inline hook Okta process flow continues with the original token returned.
+Token inline hook The Okta process flow continues with the original token returned.

-User import inline hook Okta import process continues and user is created.
+User import inline hook The Okta import process continues and a user is created.

 Note: Review the System Log for errors of type inline_hook.executed.
 This error type appears when Okta doesn't receive a response from your external service or receives a response with status codes other than 2xx.
 See Troubleshooting.